 - ¼ teaspoon borax powder (sodium tetraborate- can be found in the laundry section of a store)

 - 1 cup warm water

 - food coloring (optional)

 - shaving foam

-- Add activator to the glue/water mixture at about a teaspoon at a time until you reach your desired texture.
-Be careful not to add too much or your slime will be too firm!
+4. Add in your activator to the glue mixture 1 teaspoon at a time until you reach your desired texture.
+Make sure to stir often.
+Be careful not to add too much activator or your slime will become too firm!

 5. Find a container to keep your fluffy slime in.